European Fashion Heritage Association

 cultural heritagedigital fashiondigital technologiesEFHA2023fashion conferencepreservation

-a recap of the EFHA 2023 conference held in Utrecht on 27-28 November 2023.
+a recap of the EFHA 2023 conference held in Utrecht – and link to the all the videos on EFHA’s Vimeo chenille

 Hosted by Centraal Museum in the heart of Utrecht, the ‘Future Heritage’ EFHA conference held in November 2023 brought together experts, professionals, enthusiasts, and visionaries from across the globe to delve into the evolving landscapes of heritage preservation and display, to reflect together on what to expect from the future – and how to direct it where the community wants it to go.